-Based on AlCA's resin synthesis technologies and materials utilization technologies, AlCA will develop products that contribute to responding to climate change and expand sales of such products.
-AlCA aims to be a corporate group that achieves sustainable growth even in the rapidly changing world by covering increasing costs due to climate change.
+Based on AICA's resin synthesis technologies and materials utilization technologies, AICA will develop products that contribute to responding to climate change and expand sales of such products.
+AICA aims to be a corporate group that achieves sustainable growth even in the rapidly changing world by covering increasing costs due to climate change.

-Relevant risks Impact New carbon tax, emissions credit system introduced Increased raw material costs due to pass-through of carbon taxes on suppliers Large Naphtha price hikes due to lower gasoline demand Lower demand for gasoline increases naphtha prices, boosting related raw material costs Large Increase in demand for lumber used as fuel, biomass raw materials, etc. Intense demand for lumber increases the cost of lumber purchased by us Large Increase in customers' need for decarbonization Failure to meet business partners' demands results in a decrease in sales due to suspension of transactions Large
+utilization sponding to is to be a rapidly hange.
+Relevant risks New carbon tax, emissions credit system introduced Increased raw material costs due to pass-through of carbon taxes on suppliers Large elopment and products that adapt sult in sales growth at Naphtha price hikes due to lower gasoline demand Lower demand for gasoline increases naphtha prices, boosting related raw material costs Large o meet business esults in a decrease Increase in demand for lumber used as fuel, biomass raw materials, etc. Intense demand for lumber increases the cost of lumber purchased by us Large develop products naintaining a high pand sales of Increase in customers' need for decarbonization Failure to meet business partners' demands results in a decrease in sales due to suspension of transactions Large